jeka-dev/jeka/README.md

 First release has been delivered.
 It contains all features a self respecting build tool must have : from compilation to publication features.
 Now we'll plan to deliver new releases at fast pace.
 You're welcome to push your expectation for next releases.

-# Using Jerkar

-Jerkar is expected to have a very fast learning curve for Java developers.
-You can visit the following page in this order :

-* http://jerkar.github.io/tell-me-more.html : introduction to Jerkar.
-Answer to the question : *What Jerkar is exactly ?*
-* http://jerkar.github.io/tour.html : to give a concrete idea of how Jerkar is working
-* http://jerkar.github.io/documentation/latest/getting_started.html : to get hand-on experience
-* http://jerkar.github.io/documentation/latest/reference.html : to know the details about Jerkar behavior

 # How to contribute ?